 The Smith & Egge Automatic circa1896

 Although over 50,000 Smith & Egge machines were possibly made around the turn of the 19th century, (under various names) only around 500 are known to exist today.
-Let me tell you the little that I have learnt about these sought after American beauties that are so collected today.
+Let me tell you what I have learnt about these sought after American beauties.

 Smith & Egge chain drive